How to get a specific phone number for your business

 2. Avoid numbers you can’t port or keep long-term

 Not every phone number is future-proof.
-FCC and CRTC rules require providers to support number porting.
-But in reality, not all providers will let you keep your number if you decide to switch services — such as VoIP or mobile — or carriers later.
+FCC and CRTC rules require providers to support number porting within a few days — typically 5-10 business days for most transfers, though complex situations can take longer.
+But some providers don’t make it easy — and you could lose your number if you decide to switch services or carriers later.
+This includes switching between VoIP and mobile.

 This can become a real problem if customers have already gotten used to a specific number and you later discover you can’t take it with you.